luisfrt/dnasequence/README.md

 # dnasequence
 DNA String alignment using Dynamic Programming.
+Recursive Smith-Waterman Algorithm.

 Just a simple demonstration of how a dynamic programming algorithm can be used to find good DNA string alignments.
-More information about the algorithm used in this program can be found in the 3rd Edition Cormen's (dynamic algorithm section) book about Algorithms.

-Cheers